Mjz86/C_colon/mcc.md

  - `nodyncontract/dyncontract( default)`:

- `dyncontract`  allows a function's contract to execute in the call site based on the callers contract evaluation requirements. an `in-val` argument is implicitly passed to make contract violation controlled.
+ `dyncontract`  allows a function's contract to execute in the call site based on the callers contract evaluation requirements. an pass argument is implicitly passed to make contract violation controlled.